 The Saks Christmas windows and light show was amazing and definitely something you shouldn’t miss if you’re in New York at Christmas.
 This year they were Frozen themed and they were so beautiful that I can absolutely see what all the hype is about.

-You would not believe how many people crowd in front of these windows throughout the day, let alone at night when the light show is on.
-There are crowds of people just literally stood on the sidewalk watching the show but an equal amount of shoppers trying to make their way through the crowds taking no prisoners as they do so.
+The reality: You would not believe how many people crowd in front of these windows throughout the day, let alone at night when the light show is on.
+There are crowds of people just standing on the sidewalk watching the show with an equal amount of shoppers trying to make their way through the crowds taking no prisoners as they do so.
 There are elbows everywhere, panicked tourists trying to make sure they stay with their friends, and parents trying to keep track of their kids whilst making sure they get a good view.

 I know that they’re a must-see but honestly, the crowds made it much less magical for me and I was more than a bit traumatised. 😂

 Ice Skating under the Christmas Tree at Bryant Park